ericcheung1/nba_stats_proj/README.md

 ## Data

 The primary dataset used for this project is `full_data.csv`, located in the `data/` directory.
 This file contains historical NBA player statistics and salary information, spanning from the 2020-21 through 2022-23 NBA seasons.
-One model was trained on an expanded dataset containing data spanning the 2018-19 through 2022-23 NBA seasons contained in the `fu_data_six_seasons.csv` file.
+One model was trained on an expanded dataset containing data spanning the 2018-19 through 2022-23 NBA seasons contained in the `full_data_six_seasons.csv` file.
 The data was collected using the `data_pipeline.py` file in the `data/` directory and preprocessed using the `preprocessing.py ` file in the `model_fit_and_eval/` directory.
 Functions and code used to collect and clean data including the `scraper2.py` and `cleaner.py` files can be found in `src/` directory.
 And the `database.py` file in the `data/` directory can be used to recreate the SQLite database used to store the collected data.

 ## Feature Engineering